Goofy-Goldberg/wechat_adb_robot/README.md

 After exhausting various approaches like xposed, iPad/Mac protocols, web protocols, and WeChat hooks, we've returned to the old path of simulating human interaction.
 Simulating human interaction never gets banned!

 ## Quick Start
+### Installation
+This project was set up using [uv](https://docs.astral.sh/uv/getting-started/installation/).

+I recommend using it to install the dependencies etc. - just run `uv sync` and it should create a virtual environment, activate it, and install the dependencies.

 ### Preparation
 1. Connect Android device via USB, enable debugging in developer mode, check "Allow debugging" and "Allow simulated clicks" in the device's developer options.
 2. Ensure [adb](https://developer.android.com/studio/command-line/adb) command is available